 In looking at your website (cangeloni.zenfolio.com) I'd like to ask you about some images.
 Tell us about Reykjavik Harbor.
 I visited Iceland in mid-September of 2018.
 The country is famous for its 104 lighthouses situated along the rugged coastline; each one is distinctive.
 This particular small lighthouse is tucked safely inside the harbor of the capital city of Reykjavik.
-The image was shot handheld with a wide-angle in the late afternoon to capture the warm saturated light reflected from the setting sun.
+The image was shot handheld with a wide-angle lens in the late afternoon to capture the warm saturated light reflected from the setting sun.
 Your travels show us some beautiful scenery.
 Where were you when you shot "Volpaia"?
 I spent a couple of months of 2023 planning a tour of the Tuscany region and, at some point, became totally obsessed with the origin story of one particular restaurant owner in a tiny village located in the hills of the Chianti Region of Italy.
-The owner, a sixty-three-yearold woman named Paola Barucci, had spent her entire life in this town to now honor the service tradition of her deceased parents.
+The owner, a sixty-three-yearold woman named Paola Barucci. had spent her entire life in this town to now honor the service tradition of her deceased parents.
 So, in true bucket-list fashion, scheduled a detour to Volpaia, population 44, on my return drive from Siena to Florence, at the back end of my trip.
 Paola's and humble joyous personality instantly warmed us at the door, and through our wonderful translator, Leonardo, she was easily convinced to recount much of her story.
-This woman, who had spent her entire life in this small town, wept like she was reuniting family.
+This woman, who had spent her entire life in this small town, wept like she was reuniting with family.
 It was, honestly, one of the most magical moments of my life.
-This shot, hand-held with norsettings, depicts, for ne, the special contrast of flora and stone; a recurrent theme throughout the country of Italy.
-What do you like best about these three photos?
-Amsterdam Centrum, evening canal, and accordionist - Piazza dell'Anfiteatro.
-Amsterdam Centrum is an early morning tripod, slow shutter-speed shot featuring the contrast between natural sunrise light and the warm incandescent shop illumination.
-This image is linked to evening canal, another tripod night capture, which itself features the lights along a canal bridge arch.
-"Bikes at rest" is the theme linking both of these images, the quiet hours before and after of the chaotic bicycle theater that is daytime in the city of Amsterdam.
-As for the image, accordionist - Piazza dell'Anfiteatro, I happened across this musician in the so-called "amphitheater" district in the walled city of Lucca, Italy.
-He is a very serious man.
-He reminded me of my own grandfather, who liked to entertain the family with his accordion playing, and who was born in an Italian town along the Adriatic Sea.
-These three seemingly disparate images are linked by a single commonality: the distinctive experience and expression of the photographer.
-Does earlier technical training experience relate to or inform your current digital work?
-Let me think about this a minute.
-The guiding principles of camera photography have never changed-- reflected light passing through a lens aperture, controlled by a shutter, acting on a light-sensitive substrate.
+This shot, hand-held with normal settings, depicts, for ne, the special contrast of flora and stone; a recurrent theme throughout the country of Italy. photography have never changed-- reflected light passing through a lens aperture, controlled by a shutter, acting on a light-sensitive substrate.
 What has changed, however, is the substrate itself.
 Since the early 19th century, photographers have been coating a variety of materials, including glass, metal, and celluloid film, with light-sensitive emulsion to produce images.
 Of these I can only speak to film, but my experience with the so-called "wet process" of film imaging has given my digital editing a strong baseline for creative growth.
-What makes you decide to shoot in monochrome vs. color for a given Such a great question!
-When I first started shooting, it was mostly black and white film because not have a lot of money and rolls of Tri-X, and later Tmax, were pretty cheap.
+What makes you decide to shoot in monochrome vs. color for a given image?
+Such a great question!
+When I first started shooting, it was mostly black and white film because I did not have a lot of money and rolls of Tri-X, and later Tmax, were pretty cheap.
 And since necessity has always been the mother of invention, light patterns and contrast were the elements that I favored in these monochrome images.
 The move to digital would immediately allow more flexibility, in that I could shoot more color.
-And although I missed the deeper grain texture, and softer feel of the color saturation and contrast that you get with film, the improved dynamic range and the consistency of across each digital frame, and from shot to shot, was hard to resist.
-So, my go-to became the image and, generally, what doesn't work in color will be black and white.
+And although I missed the deeper grain texture, and softer feel of the color saturation and contrast that you get with film, the improved dynamic range and the consistency of color across each digital frame, and from shot to shot, was hard to resist.
+So, my go-to became the color image and, generally, what doesn't work in color will be black and white.
 However, that could change next week.

-Any words of advice for new photographers?

-1) Shoot more.
+Any words of advice 1) Shoot more.